Living in Charlotte, NC

 You have the urban lifestyle of a major city in Charlotte with a seriously epic outdoor lifestyle outside of the urban metro.

 Crowders Mountain State Park is a 30-40 minute drive from Charlotte located in Gastonia.
-The mountain offers challenging hikes, beautiful views, towering cliffs and 25-miles of the surrounding Piedmont.
-With 11-trails to choose from and 9-acres of lakes available for fishing, this is great spot to enjoy a day outside.
+The mountain offers challenging hikes, beautiful views, towering cliffs, and 25-miles of surrounding Piedmont.
+With 11-trails to choose from and 9-acres of lakes available for fishing, this is a great spot to enjoy a day outside.
 Grab a canoe rental and spend the day exploring all areas of the lake!
 There are plenty of camping sites available!
-For the thrill seekers, rock climbing and bouldering is available as well with a permit in designated areas.
+For the thrill-seekers, rock climbing and bouldering are available as well with a permit in designated areas.